IEntin/ClientServer/README.md

 Copyright (C) 2021 Ilya Entin.

-### Fast Linux Lockless Clent-Server with FIFO and TCP clients
+### Fast Linux Lockless Clent-Server with FIFO and TCP clients, encryption and compression

 To test this software clone the project, run makeCrypto.sh <Crypto++ tar file>,\
 where current Crypto++ tar is cryptopp-CRYPTOPP_8_7_0.tar.gz in the repository,\